The production process begins with your emailing the manuscript to

 the POD site.
 If you really can't invest any time in marketing your

-book, this may be the way to go.
+book, this is be the way to go.

 The most affordable POD option is createspace.com, which is an Amazon affiliate.
 This means books can be sold on the Amazon site without an additional fee.
-(Amazon takes a larger percentage, so royalties are less.)
-Books printed by createspace can have as few as 24 pages (no printing on spine).
+(Amazon takes a larger percentage, so royalties are less than they are when readers purchase book on the CreateSpace site.)
+Books printed by CreateSpace can have as few as 24 pages (no printing on spine).

-For a more detailed overview of online POD companies, see this review.
+For a more detailed overview of online POD companies, see this comparison chart.
+(Some information may be out of date.)

 BACK TO TOP